Rust by Example

 Data can be immutably borrowed any number of times, but while immutably borrowed, the original data can't be mutably borrowed.
 On the other hand, only *one* mutable borrow is allowed at a time.
 The original data can be borrowed again only *after* the mutable reference has been used for the last time.

-When doing pattern matching or destructuring via the let binding, the ref keyword can be used to take references to the fields of a struct/tuple.
+When doing pattern matching or destructuring via the `let` binding, the **`ref` keyword** can be used to take references to the fields of a struct/tuple.&#x20;

-A lifetime is a construct the compiler (or more specifically, its borrow checker) uses to ensure all borrows are valid.
+A *lifetime* is a construct the compiler (or more specifically, its *borrow checker*) uses to ensure all borrows are valid.&#x20;

 Ignoring elision, function signatures with lifetimes have a few constraints: